mhinkka/articles/Assessing Big Data SQL Frameworks for Analyzing Event Logs/README.md

 ### Environment Requirements

-Test framework is hard-coded to work only on Aalto's Triton cluster by an user having a specific kind of directory hierarchies.
+The test framework is hard-coded to work only on Aalto's Triton cluster by an user having a specific kind of directory hierarchies.
 This chapter explains required directories and their contents.

     $HOME/
       hadoop/